California - Pico-Union Independent Study

 We are currently enrolling new students.
 Orientations are held every Tuesday at 5:00 pm and every Wednesday at 10:00 am.
 An appointment is not necessary.
 Get more information by completing the Student Interest Form.

-SIATech Pico-Union at Youth Policy Institute is an exciting partnership between a public charter high school and WIA-funded career training.
+SIATech Pico-Union Independent Study is an exciting partnership between a public charter high school and WIA-funded career training.
 The result is the chance for young people ages 16-24 to earn their high school diploma and receive career training at the same time.

 Students learn state content standards through applied academics and software training.
 SIATech’s flexible program blends computer-assisted and classroom-based instruction customized to meet the needs of the community.